 We have three cameras permanently installed that will capture the very essence of this important occasion remotely.
 Having these cameras installed enable us to eliminate the presence of the actual equipment and lights that have often been intrusive to the rabbi and cantor during the service.
 The company we have chosen to work with has been in business for many years and has come to us with a great many recommendations.

 Please note that although this service is completely optional and is your choice, you may only use our video service as opposed to hiring your own company to record the service in our sanctuary on that day.
+No other video recording (using any device) or still photography is permitted during the service.

 $360.00/1 DVD (standard package)